bijohnvincent/ScheduleStartStopEc2-Lambda/README.md

       "instances": "<NameTag1>[, <NameTag2>, <NameTag3>, ...]>"
   }
 ```
-Refer [AWS CLI - invoking Lambda function]( http://docs.aws.amazon.com/lambda/latest/dg/with-userapp-walkthrough-custom-events-invoke.html) to know about manual invoking of the function.
+Refer [AWS CLI - invoking Lambda function]( http://docs.aws.amazon.com/lambda/latest/dg/with-userapp-walkthrough-custom-events-invoke.html) to know about manual invokation of this Lambda function.
 You can write wrapper scripts to call this lambda function.
 Example for a wrapper script can be viewed at : [Wrapper written in bash using AWS CLI](https://github.com/bijohnvincent/cmapi_clusterstartstop/blob/master/startstopec2instances.sh)

 - Based on the action (Not case sensitive), function will start or stop the instances specified in the payload.